giova86/Python-LIS/README.md

 ```

 ## 3. Mediapipe
-Mediapiape offers open a customizable ML solutions for live and streaming media.
+Mediapipe offers open a customizable ML solutions for live and streaming media.
 MediaPipe offers ready-to-use yet customizable Python solutions as a prebuilt Python package.
 MediaPipe Python package is available on PyPI for Linux, macOS and Windows.This project is focused on:
 * Face detection;
 * Hands detection;
 * Pose detection.